The Dutch approach to clearing landmines

 - helping victims of mines resume their daily lives, for instance by offering psychiatric support;

-- educating local authorities so they can help make these areas safer themselves.
+- supporting and educating local authorities so they can help make these areas safer themselves.

 The Ottawa Convention: ridding the world of landmines